mpfilbin/go-password-hasher/README.md

 ```

 ### Fetching an existing encoded password hash
-After a client has issued a request to generate a new encoded password hash and have awaited the prescribed amount of time, they may issue a HTTP `GET` request to the URI provided in the response payload from the
+After a client has issued a request to generate a new encoded password hash and have awaited the prescribed amount of time, they may issue an HTTP `GET` request to the URI provided in the response payload from the
 create request.

 **Request:**